shoganhennessy/shoganhennessy.github.io/_posts/2025-06-15-two-surgically-repaired-hips.md

 I had been seeing a physiotherapist for a few months, strengthening muscles to manage minor hip pain.
 But this sharp, stabbing pain with every attempted step was completely new.

-The American healthcare system responded with its characteristic blend of thoroughness and inefficiency.
+The local healthcare system responded with its characteristic blend of thoroughness and inefficiency.
 First came the X-rays, standard enough.
 Then the magnetic resonance imaging --- scheduled a full month later.
 When I arrived for the MRI, I discovered that I was only booked imaging for one hip.